davidstrauss/devpod/README.md

 1. Connect using a Web browser.
 For example, if the output of `port` is `80/tcp -> 0.0.0.0:12345`, then open a browser to `http://localhost:12345/`.

-## Developing of DevPod Itself
+## Developing DevPod Itself

 ### Installing the CLI Tool from Local Builds

+**These instructions have been tested on Fedora Silverblue 33 but are probably adaptable to other setups.**

 1. Install Python package tooling (using a [Toolbox](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) if desired):

        sudo dnf install poetry pipx

-1. Clone this project's code and make it your working directory.
+1. Clone the DevPod code and make it your working directory.
-1. Build and install for global use:
+1. Build and install the utility for global use:

        poetry build
        pipx install install dist/devpod-$VERSION.tar.gz